 A B2C marketplace allows businesses to sell their products to customers.

 This is one of the most popular marketplace models, with Amazon and Alibaba examples of the most well-known.
 Websites like Booking.com and apps like Google Play are also B2C types of marketplaces too!
+Check how to create a custom marketplace app like Walmart and how can AI power up your custom marketplace app.

 Business-to-Business (B2B) marketplace